 Make Westshore’s thriving business district part of your business plan in Tampa.
-View the Interactive Development Map to explore major development plans and projects taking shape throughout Westshore, as well as recently delivered developments.
+Explore major development plans and projects taking shape throughout Westshore, as well as recently delivered developments.

 To facilitate economic growth and streamline the commercial development process, the Westshore Alliance has created two unique development tools – the Westshore Areawide Development of Regional Impact (DRI) and the Westshore Overlay District Development Standards.

-About the Westshore Overlay District Development Standards: These standards provide flexibility in the development process and encourage a dense urban style of development that accommodates pedestrians, as well as vehicles.
+The Westshore Overlay District standards provide flexibility in the development process and encourage a dense urban style of development that accommodates pedestrians, as well as vehicles.
 The standards provide greater density and intensity of development than in most other parts of Tampa and allow more development to occur without the need to rezone property.
-The standards are part of the City of Tampa's zoning land development code (Chapter 27-238) and can be viewed here.
+The standards are part of the City of Tampa’s zoning land development code (Chapter 27-238) and can be viewed here.